lit/lit.dev/packages/lit-dev-content/site/guide/templates/lists.md

 `;
 ```

-## Repeating templates with the repeat directive
+## The repeat directive

 In most cases, using loops or `Array.map` is an efficient way to build repeating templates.
-However, if you want to reorder a large list, or mutate it by adding and removing individual entries, this approach can involve recreating a large number of DOM nodes.
+However, if you want to reorder a large list, or mutate it by adding and removing individual entries, this approach can involve updating a large number of DOM nodes.

 The `repeat` directive can help here.
-Directives are special functions that provide extra control over rendering.
-Lit comes with some built-in directives like `repeat`.

 The repeat directive performs efficient updates of lists based on user-supplied keys: